 In December 2015, TML Travel & Consulatncy Limited T/As.
 Travel Group changed it's name to TML Travel Group Limited to better reflect the various areas of operation.

-2016 has seen a return to offering Religious Heritage Tours to organised groups, which have proved very successful.
+2016 saw a return to offering Religious Heritage Tours to organised groups, which have proved very successful.
 It is anticipated this growth will continue into 2017 with further expansion planned.
 New itineraries and destinations are planned for 2019 & 2021.

 David is very firm in his belief - shared by others in the industry - that if the coach sector is to have a sustainable future, it needs to ‘up it’s game’.
 He says, “there are too many operators out there who take the view ‘this is the way things are done and always will be.’
 As a consequence, they are struggling to attract younger or newer customers to replace those that are no longer able to travel”.
 There are a few operators who have taken a gamble and aimed their products at the younger, more upmarket and less traditional coach passenger, and this is beginning to pay dividends.
 The days of the old-fashioned coach holiday to traditional seaside resorts are very much in decline.